Man allegedly stole $55K from ATM; spent some on home furnishings, police say

 Malik Bunch, 25, is charged in LaPorte Superior Court 1 with Level 5 felony theft and Class A misdemeanor criminal mischief.
-According to court documents, Bunch used a long crowbar to pry open an ATM at First Trust Credit Union at 950 E. U.S. 20 early on Oct.
-9.
+According to court documents, Bunch used a long crowbar early on Oct.
+9 to pry open an ATM at First Trust Credit Union, 950 E. U.S. 20.

 Police said the ATM was damaged beyond repair.